byt3n33dl3/thc-jennifer/README.md

 ## CONTACT

-For more, come to my collections of write-ups for real-world use cases and write-ups on <https://github.com/byt3n33dl3/thc-jennifer/blob/main/USAGE.md> if there's any security concern, please contact me at <byt3n33dl3@pm.me>
+For more, come to my collections of write-ups for real-world use cases and write-ups [here](https://github.com/byt3n33dl3/thc-jennifer/blob/main/USAGE.md) if there's any security concern, please contact me at <byt3n33dl3@pm.me>